AFP logo at EBB Canberra

 The prior history of applicants will be considered holistically and on a case‐by‐case basis.
 Insufficient or incorrect information supplied by an applicant may result in the termination of an application, or an exclusion period being applied, including permanent exclusion.

-• 'decision-maker' means AFP Manager Professional Standards
+• ‘delegate’ means AFP Manager/Commander Professional Standards

 • 'discretion' means acting on one’s own authority and judgement.